← Back to blog

 8. Silverfallet, Västergötland

-9. Garphyttan falls, Närke
+9. Garphyttan, Närke

 10. Pärlälvsfallet, Norrbotten